 Winning Writers Editor Jendi Reiter's book launch reading for their poetry collection Bullies in Love can now be viewed on Little Red Tree Publishing's new YouTube channel.
 Subscribe to be notified of video readings from Jendi's new collection, Made Man, and other forthcoming titles from this international literary publisher.

 Gail Thomas has several poetry readings coming up.
 On April 22 at 7:00 pm Eastern time, she will join Mary Warren Foulk, Fungai Tichawangana, Carolyn Zaikowski, and Tzynya Pinchback for a Pioneer Valley Writers' Workshop reading.
-RSVP here to receive the link by email.
-On April 24 at 4:00 pm, she will join Nicole M. Young-Martin for Gallery of Readers; the Zoom link is here.
+On April 24 at 4:00 pm, she will join Nicole M. Young-Martin for Gallery of Readers.
 And on April 29 at 7:00 pm, she will participate in the in-person Perugia Press event "A Carnival of Poets" in the Big Barn at the Institute for the Musical Arts, 165 Cape Street, Goshen, MA.
 Gail's poem "Pulse of My Heart" was published as an Editor's Choice selection in Quartet Journal (Spring 2022), a literary magazine for women writers over 50.